springbov/tee-clc-tfs/README.md

 #### _items_

-    {String} File(s) (seprated by spaces) or changeset number.
+    {Array} File(s) (seprated by spaces) or changeset number.
             Can be null/undefined to use the current path.

 #### _options_